 It was worth the wait.

 There is so much more I could say about Liverpool FC.
 I think about the tragic events at Hillsborough in 1989, and the resultant enduring fight for justice for the deceased.
-Then I think about the “Man Management Maestro”, current manager Jurgen Klopp and the impact he has had on club fortunes.
+I think about the “Man Management Maestro”, current manager Jurgen Klopp and the impact he has had on club fortunes.

 ->Disc-Jockeying & Digital

 A little while after leaving The White Padded Cell for a “proper” job, social media erupted.
 I started a music group on Facebook called “REAL MUSIC for Those Who Know the Difference”.
 By the time I handed over the reins and left Facebook years later, the group had over 4500 members.
 It is still going strong today, over 15 years later.

 - Reading – This could easily fall under “passions”.
-I am well-read with a love of crime novels, true crime, (auto)biographies and various non-fiction genres.
+I am well-read with a love of crime novels, true crime, (auto)biographies, and various non-fiction genres.

 - Statistics – From sports stats to music charts to movie rankings and box office takings, I’m a sucker for tracking achievements.